EU and CCPA Data Processing Agreement

 For the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection.
 These clauses are incorporated into the data processing agreement agreed by the parties, and signatures hereto are presumed.

-The customer of Monad Labs, Inc., as described in the Monad Labs Platform and License Terms of Service (the "data exporter")
+The customer of Sequin Labs, Inc., as described in the Sequin Labs Platform and License Terms of Service (the "data exporter")

-And Monad Labs, Inc. Address: E-mail email@example.com (the data importer) each a "party"; together "the parties",
+And Sequin Labs, Inc. Address: E-mail email@example.com (the data importer) each a "party"; together "the parties",

 HAVE AGREED on the following Contractual Clauses (the Clauses) in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the data exporter to the data importer of the personal data specified in Appendix 1.